 It would also be helpful to read what forgiveness is NOT, as you venture down the path of learning how to forgive.

 as you try to figure out how to forgive your spouse for being unfaithful:

-Train your brain.
+1. Train your brain.

 Sometimes just saying STOP out loud when those angry thoughts or hurtful memories come in help little by little.

 Again, this doesn’t negate your feelings of anger and you still need to work through that,